JerryCrowley/Assignment-4-Part2/README.md

 ##
 For second part of assignment, we are to fork a directory and change it locally.
-For my changes, I have added animations to the circles.html.
+For my changes, I have added keyframe animations to the circles.html.
 The directory is svg/circles.html